 Lastly, MoneySavingExpert has always been, and will remain, like a bible to me!
 Martin Lewis knows what he’s talking about and the forums can be incredibly supportive – Debt Free Wannabe, Grabbit-While-You-Can and Discount Codes and Vouchers are particular forum favourites for me!

 I’m always looking for ways to save money and like to blog money saving tips when I can.
-If you’re interested in reading future money saving ideas please subscribe to the blog at the bottom of the page 🙂
+If you’re interested in reading future money saving ideas please subscribe to the blog over at the side of the page.

 This is not a sponsored post – just an incredibly honest one.